Dysautonomia - Autonomic Nervous System Dysfunction

-For example, if you have Candida, nutritional deficiencies, heavy metal toxicity, emotional stress, hypothyroidism, hypoglycemia, lyme, low serotonin, structural stress, etc., then each of these issues need to be addressed.
+For example, if you have Candida, nutritional deficiencies, heavy metal toxicity, emotional stress, hypothyroidism, hypoglycemia, Lyme, low serotonin, structural stress, etc., then each of these issues needs to be addressed.
 Whatever stressors apply to your life, these are the areas you need to focus on to reduce your total stress load.

 Get Lots of Rest

 Unfortunately in our society we tend to frown upon people who rest and take naps.
 We are expected to be doing something all the time, and if we aren't then we are often labeled as lazy or lacking in motivation.
-This attitude contributes greatly to autonomic nervous system conditions, because basically the norm in our society is to run yourself into the ground.
+This attitude contributes greatly to autonomic nervous system conditions because basically, the norm in our society is to run yourself into the ground.
 Taking time to rest and nap is very healthy and getting plenty of it is a crucial part of recovery for an overactive sympathetic nervous system.
-This includes insuring that you get your 8 or 9 hours of sleep each night.
+This includes ensuring that you get your eight or nine hours of sleep each night.
 The adrenal glands, as well as the body in general, does its regeneration while we sleep.

 Dr. Charles Gant tells us that a cholesterol level of below 160 is very hazardous to your health.
 Cholesterol is needed for the synthesis of all our steroid hormones.
-If you don't have enough cholesterol, you can't produce your life sustaining hormones like dhea, progesterone, estrogen, aldosterone and testosterone and most importantly in regard to the autonomic nervous system, cortisol.
-Cholesterol is converted to pregnenalone, which is converted to progesterone, which is converted to cortisol.
+If you don't have enough cholesterol, you can't produce your life-sustaining hormones like DHEA, progesterone, estrogen, aldosterone, and testosterone and most importantly in regard to the autonomic nervous system, cortisol.
+Cholesterol is converted to pregnenolone, which is converted to progesterone, which is converted to cortisol.
 If your cholesterol levels are too low, then they need to be increased.